 Introduction

 For molecular structures determined using X-ray crystallography each atom in the structure is assigned (amongst a range of atom specific metrics) an isotropic atomic B factor value.
-This value is correlated to the spatial distribution of this specific atom throughout time (from the beginning to the end of the diffraction collection protocol) and space (throughout all unit cells that the X-ray beam is diffracted by), where atoms with the larger distributions will have higher B factor values.
+This value is correlated to the spatial distribution of each atom throughout time (from the beginning to the end of the diffraction collection protocol) and space (throughout all unit cells that the X-ray beam is diffracted).
+Atoms with larger spatial distributions will have higher B factor values.
 Atomic B factors can increase as a result of a number of different factors: increased dynamic disorder (increased thermal motion - correlated to temperature), increased static disorder (e.g. multiple conformations of residues or the atom being located on mobile loops and chain termini), incorrectly refining the correct number of electrons into a region of electron density (i.e. the incorrect element or elemental charge), incorrectly refining atomic occupancy.
 BDamage is a metric that attempts to deconvolute the crystallographic packing density to give an "effective B factor value” that is correlated to radiation damage for each atom (provided that the crystal structure has been successfully and well refined).